 Distributed antenna systems

-DAS design and implementation can be quite complex.
+Distributed Antenna System design and implementation can be quite complex.
 There can be many variables in DAS requirements based on the municipality.
 Frequencies, battery backup requirements, coverage requirements, and more can all be different, even in neighboring cities.